RailsEventStore/ecommerce/rails_application/README.md

 ### Kickstart

 - run `make dev` to install dependencies, create db, setup schema and seed data
-- run `bin/rails s` to start the web server
+- run `bin/dev` to start the web server with Tailwind in "watch" mode

 ## Testing